othermedia/arcadia/README.md

 Todo
 ----

-* Improve configuration options for the gallery and items.
+* Improve configuration options for the gallery and items
-* Add support for item types other than images.
+* Add support for item types other than images
+* Descriptions aren't showing in Safari
+* Fix async load bugs

 Dependencies